ssbsukirat/medicine/Infections/Syndromes/Acute Meningitis.md

 	- stabilizing the blood-brain barrier.
 	- best benefit in pneumococcal
 	- 10mg IV Q6H for 4 days
-	- may reduce Vancomycin entry to CSF -- > give 45-60n
+	- may reduce Vancomycin entry to CSF -- > give 45-60mg/kg/day or intraventricular
+	- reduces complication rates
+	- patients in sub-Saharan Africa and those in low-income countries with negative CSF Gram’s stain and culture should not be treated with dexamethasone.
+-